ByteWither/minesweeper/README.md

 # Minesweeper

-The Minesswipper game is developed with React & TypeScript.
-The project uses React Hooks and React Memo.
-Webpack and Component Approach were also used.
+The Minesswipper game is developed with React & TypeScript